 Sophie is tasked by the so-called secretaries of Juliet with responding to this old letter.
 Enter Claire Smith-Wyman (Vanessa Redgrave), now widowed and 50 years older and wiser, who returns to Italy after receiving Sophie’s letter.

 She’s there to find her Lorenzo of long ago.
 And her overprotective and overbearing escort on this road trip is her brusque and prickly grandson Charlie (Christopher Egan).
 Let the travels (and romance) begin.

 Essentially a road trip through Italy in search of a long-lost love, Letters to Juliet is an engaging rom-com, hitting all the feel-good mileposts.

 18. On Golden Pond (1981)

-Ethel and Norman Thayer (Katherine Hepburn and Henry Fonda) return to their cottage on the lake for the summer, as they have done for years and years.
-Norman’s memory is fading, his relationship with his daughter is estranged, his cynicism is growing.
+Ethel and Norman Thayer (Katharine Hepburn and Henry Fonda) return to their cottage on the lake for the summer, as they have done for years and years.
+Norman’s memory is fading, his relationship with his daughter is estranged, and his cynicism is growing.

-Chelsea (Jane Fonda) arrives at the lake with her fiancé in tow, and her fiancé’s young, teenaged son, Billy.
-Father, daughter and fiancé butt heads more than a few times.
-And eventually, Chelsea and her fiancé leave to have couple time, leaving young Billy behind.
-In interactions with the boy, Norman loses his edges, his cynicism, opening himself to forgiveness and letting go.
+Chelsea (Jane Fonda) arrives at the lake with her fiancé in tow, and her fiancé’s young teenage son, Billy.
+Father, daughter, and fiancé butt heads more than a few times.

 RELATED: CELEBRATING NEW HAMPSHIRE – ELEVEN FILMS FEATURING THE GRANITE STATE FOR NATIONAL NEW HAMPSHIRE DAY